tylerchen/tylerchen-blog-template/readme.md

 Send me email [iffiff1@gmail.com](mailto:iffiff1@gmail.com) if you have the problem on using it.

-And Thanks those guys writing the markdown.js.
+And Thanks those guys writing the markdown parse javascripts.

 Tutorial